-I took a step back, stared at the sky for a bit.
+I took a step back and stared at the sky.
 The clouds sit on top of each other, moving ever so slowly away from where I was standing.
-I look at my slippers.
-They remind me of places I’ve traveled far across the sea.
+I look at my feet.
+They take me to places I’ve traveled far across the sea.

-An afternoon spent under the sun is always a pleasure especially when there's too much space to move in.
-My eyes trail through the wires and wires connected by wooden posts.
-It's like walking through a thin rope, you concentrate on your path until you reach your destination satisfied, safe, sound.
+An afternoon spent under the sun is always a pleasure especially when there's a lot of space to move in.
+My eyes trail the wires and wires connected by wooden posts.
+It's like walking over a thin rope, you concentrate on your path until you reach your destination satisfied, safe, sound.

-What is it about scenes that draw us towards it?
-What is it about the motion and silence that brings us towards this similar interest of our world?" >
+What is it about the motion and silence that brings us towards this similar interest of our world?

-These "Flightless birds" as referred by our friend John stood a few meters from us.
-They seemed to be resting from heavy work and resumed being mechanical animals.
+These "Flightless birds" as described by my friend John, stood a few meters from us.
+These mechanical creatures seemed to be resting from a day of heavy work.

-Yes it led me, it led me towards infinity.
+Yes it led me, it led me to infinity.
 Infinity is where the sky collides with the ocean.
-If we traveled with the wind or with light, we might just figure out that infinity has an end.
-But we don’t.
-So enjoy the journey and take in as much as you can.
+If we traveled at the speed of light, would we realize that infinity has an end?
+We'll never know so enjoy the journey and take in as much as you can.

-We stumbled upon a set of colored buttons in the middle of the fields.
-We examined it, looking at every angle to determine what it was for.
-The curiosity in me reached out and pressed one of the buttons.
+A set of colored buttons lie motionless in the middle of the fields.
+We examined it, looking at every angle to determine what they were for.
+The curious side of me reached out and pressed one of the buttons.
 To our surprise, it triggered a gentle hum in the air, followed by a gush of wind that made the newspapers dance in the air.
 One in particular fell on my feet.

 The city I live in is beautiful.
-It is not the richest place in the world, but it is beautiful.
-Who wouldn't love the 30-minute trip to the beach? or the peeking mountains, or even the cozy little shops that grow in hidden corners?
+It's not the richest in the world, but it's beautiful.
+Who wouldn't love the close proximity to the water?
+Or the gentle mountains, even the cozy little shops that hide in the corners?